cphdat2sem2017-B/Week1-Operating-systems/study/day5studypointExercise.md

 Change the web application to use the database on your linux server.
 Run the web application from netbeans to see that it works.

 ###Task 3
+Now deploy your webapplication to tomcat on your linux server.
+Access from a browser to make sure that it works.

+###Task 4
 Add a database user named "reader" with the password "bookworm#17laesehest" which has select rights to the database you are using.

-###Task 4
+###Task 5
 Change your program so that only when you read data from your tables to show on the website you are using your 'reader' user.
 In a real world app you could imagine some actions done by an administrator and others done by a normal user.